yexin01/ing-sw-2023-ye-rossi-rondi-russo/README.md

 - GUI

-The GUI can be runned by inserting `1` after running the jar.
+The GUI can be run by inserting `1` after running the jar.

 For the best game experience, it is suggested to run the GUI in full-size window on a 1920x1080 resolution.

 Then you need to insert your nickname (2-20 characters) and set it.

-Now you will be able to set up the desidered connection: insert port and ip on the corresponding row.
+Now you will be able to set up the desired connection: insert port and ip on the corresponding row.

 Inside the global lobby, you will be able to create a new lobby or join a specific/random lobby.